oishideb/machine-learning/README.md

 Forecasting the future behaviours by estimating the relationship between variables.

-Identifing and predicting rare or unusual data points.
+Identifying and predicting rare or unusual data points.

 Separating similar data points into intuitive groups.